‘Bold And The Beautiful’ Spoilers For The Week Of March 4: Liam’s Premonition & Wyatt’s Old Flame

 Wednesday, March 6 –Liam’s Premonition & Wyatt’s Old Flame

-Flo and Wyatt will run into each other at the Bikini Bar.
+Flo and Wyatt will run into each other at the bar.
 It appears as if they were high school sweethearts when Wyatt lived in Las Vegas.
 They parted ways when Wyatt and Quinn (Rena Sofer) had to flee the town in the middle of the night.
 Flo and Wyatt did not even have the chance to say goodbye.

 Hope tells Liam that she met Phoebe’s birth mother, Flo.
 Liam has a premonition that something is not quite right when he learns that Zoe knows Flo.